6 Best Ghost Alternatives in 2023

 3. WordPress

-WordPress, they have given you a plugin repository full of tools as plugins for your blog.
+WordPress has given you a plugin repository full of tools as plugins for your blog.
 For example, Yoast SEO for Search Engine Optimization, and Akismet Spam Protection to protect your blog from spam comments and forms.
 These plugins can be installed and activated with a few clicks of your choice.
 Not only that, WordPress has a nice collection of themes and you can customize them as you prefer.
 In Ghost, you need to make some changes to the code to make that happen.

 For a newbie, WordPress is a great choice; because to play with WordPress and start a blog no coding knowledge is needed.
 Although it is free, one should spend some money to buy a domain and maintain it.
 Usually, a domain name costs $14.99 per year.
 It is a pretty big investment for some newbies, right?
 WordPress has a WYSIWYG post editor.
 Ghost has a Markdown editor.
 If you like WYSIWYG editor instead of markdown editor WordPress is a solution for you.